nglgzz-archive/albert-plugins/README.md

 # Albert Plugins
 This is a collection of plugins I made for Albert launcher.
-For now they don't do much other than offering suggestions and opening them on the browser when selected, but I plan on adding more functionalities, as well as more plugins.

 ![img](https://thumbs.gfycat.com/BlondLinedGnatcatcher-max-14mb.gif)